 Up until 2017, the SSA put a tremendous amount of weight into the opinion of a claimant’s treating physician.
 It was rare to see for an administrative law judge or a claims examiner to go against the advice of an applicant’s physician.
 However, a new rule enacted in 2017 makes it such that the SSA no longer gives special consideration to a patient’s doctor.
 Instead, the SSA will consider all medical opinions on the merit of consistency and supportability.
 In other words, how well does the opinion match the medical evidence on file?

 Regardless of the new rule, it’s imperative that you maintain good relationships with your treating physicians.
 First of all, you may want to enlist your doctor to provide a written statement describing your condition and how it limits your ability to work.
 Asking your doctor to complete a Residual Functional Capacity (RFC) evaluation will enhance your claim.
 Further, if your case ends up going to a hearing, having your physician as an expert witness is always helpful.
+You can also submit a disability doctor letter of support for your claim.

 4. Keep Close Tabs on the Status of Your Claim